-ASSOCIATE PROFESSOR AND DIRECTOR OF THE HONORS PROGRAM
+ASSOCIATE PROFESSOR, DIRECTOR OF THE HONORS PROGRAM AND DIRECTOR OF FACULTY DEVELOPMENT

 INSTITUTE FOR LIBERAL ARTS & INTERDISCIPLINARY STUDIES